UMD-CS-STICs/389Lspring18/codelabs/codelab-04/README.md

 ### Wordpress

-Now that we've got MySQL, we can create a database for WordPress to use and install.
+Since we've got MySQL, we can create a database for WordPress to use and install.
 One way to do this would be to use PhpMyAdmin, but i couldn't figure it out so it wouldn't be right to ask you to.
 Instead, you have two options, [Sequel Pro](http://www.sequelpro.com) (Mac OS) and [MySYQL Workbench](http://www.mysql.com/products/workbench/) (Windows/Linux).
 Both are free.

 Create a new connection in your DB client:
 - MySQL Host: 127.0.0.1